Skip to main content Skip to Chat

 Image

-An overview of discussion items and major decisions of the Board of Education of School District No. 8 (Kootenay Lake).
-For meeting agendas/minutes and a schedule of upcoming board meetings visit sd8.bc.ca/meetings
+Read an overview of discussion items and major decisions of the Board of Education of School District No. 8 (Kootenay Lake), including reports, budget information and more.
+The next Meeting of the Board held in Public is scheduled for June 10, 2025.

 Image